KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/ohbf/bloombox/README.md

 You can sum-up these probabilities taken from all rows of your sample, turn the sum into an integer, and you get a precise prediction of the count.

-Unfortunately, this does not hold true, if the same data point occurs multiple times.
+Unfortunately, this does not hold true, if the same DPAV occurs multiple times.

 Here are a few examples: